manarimo/ICFPC2018/README.md

 (English translation follows)
 ## Manarimo
 Manarimo is an Algae in the family Narimo.
 It distributes Tohoku and northward in Japan.
-It is also known as "Natural water quality administrator" for its characteristic that inhabits only in clean lakes.
+It is also known as "Natural water quality inspector" for its characteristic that inhabits only in clean lakes.

 ## Members